ncss-2013/ForkingStories/README.md

 creating forks, (diverging paths) to whole new stories.

 Not feeling inspired today?
 Make your mark by voting for the best submissions submitted, and help build the story!

+Credits can be viewed in the templates/credits.html file or at http://forkingstories.com/credits